dannys0n/K8-Local-To-Cloud-Project/README.md

 operational dashboard for resource capacity, traffic, sessions, routing events, server ticks, and pod health.
 It is anonymous in kind and reachable only through this explicit port-forward.
 When `tools/dashboard.py` is also running, its interactive map and controls appear at the top of the Grafana dashboard.
+Current capacity tables keep their columns stable and show unavailable metrics as `N/A`;
+deleted pods leave the current tables while their samples remain available in historical graphs until Prometheus retention expires.

 Inspect the cluster: